carlosnavarroc/carlosnavarroc.github.io/_pages/cv.md

 ## Research Assistant at Digital Image Processing Laboratory, Electrical Engineering Department.
 - **Institution:** Faculty of Physical Sciences and Mathematics.
 University of Chile.
 - **Duration:** 2009 - 2018
-- _In my first experiences, I worked on projects related to automation and image processing in retail and mining, even visiting Teck Highland Valley Copper Mine in Kamloops, Canada, to supervise an installation
+- **Description:** In my first experiences, I worked on automation and image processing projects in retail and mining, even visiting Teck Highland Valley Copper Mine in Kamloops, Canada, to supervise an installation.

 ### **Research In DIPL:**
 - INNOVA Project 13IDL2-23589; Optimization of registration algorithms, calculating descriptor and color models for supermarket products to detect stock breakages.